 The FORMAT parameter is set to HE_SU

+The RANGING_FLAG is set to 1

 The UPLINK_FLAG parameter is set to 1

 The APEP_LENGTH parameter is set to 0

+The SECURE_LTF_FLAG is set as follows:

+Is set to 0 in the Non-TB Ranging measurement exchange (11.21.6.4.4).

+Is set to 1 in the Non-TB Ranging measurement exchange with secure LTF (11.21.6.4.5.3),

+The TX_WINDOW_FLAG is set to 1 if the SECURE_LTF_FLAG is set to 1 and the RSTA and ISTA have negotiated to use the optional frequency domain Tx window for I2R NPDs; it is set to 0 otherwise.

 The NUM_STS parameter is set to the same value as the I2R N_STS subfield in the STA Info field in the preceding Ranging NDP Announcement frame plus 1.

 The LTF_REP parameter is set to the same value as the I2R Rep subfield in the STA Info field in the preceding Ranging NDP Announcement frame